jnhimel/user_directory_app/README.md

 State management is implemented using BLoC pattern with Cubits:

-- **UserListCubit:** Manages the state for the user list screen, handling pagination and search
+- **UserListBloc:** Manages the state for the user list screen, handling pagination and search
-- **UserDetailsCubit:** Manages the state for the user details screen

 ## API Integration